okta/samples-aspnet/primary-auth/README.md

 ## Prerequisites

-Before running this sample, you will need the following:

-* An Okta Developer Account, you can sign up for one at https://developer.okta.com/signup/.
+Before running this sample, you will need to have an Okta Developer Account.
+You can sign up for one at https://developer.okta.com/signup/.
-* An [API token]

 ## Running This Example

-Clone this repo and replace the okta configuration placeholders in the `Web.Config` with your configuration values from the Okta Developer Console.
+Clone this repo and replace the configuration placeholder in the `Web.Config` with your Okta domain.
 You can see all the available configuration options in the [Okta.Auth.Sdk GitHub].

 Now start your server and navigate to https://localhost:44314 in your browser.